-Adopted Accounting Pronouncements - As of October 1, 2020, the Organization adopted the provisions of FASB ASU 2014-09, Revenue from Contracts with Customers (Topic 606), which amended the existing accounting standards for revenue recognition.
+Revenue Recognition - The Organization recognizes revenue in accordance with FASB ASU 2014-09, Revenue from Contracts with Customers (Topic 606).
 ASU 2014-09 established principles for recognizing revenue upon the transfer of promised goods or services to customers, in an amount that reflects the consideration to which an entity expects to be entitled in exchange for those goods or services.
-Following the adoption of the ASU, the Organization continues to recognize revenue from contracts as services are provided, which corresponds to the year in which the performance obligations for services are rendered.
-There was no material impact to the financial statements as a result of this adoption.
+The Organization recognizes revenue from contracts as services are provided, which corresponds to the year in which the performance obligations for services are rendered (see Note 3).